Dominic Bruce: Swiss Red Cross Commission escape

 The 'Swiss Red Cross Commission' has been described as the most audacious escape of World War II.
 Bruce's MC citation described it as a very clever escape.
 In late July and early August 1941, Bruce, Newborn and Tunstall took an interest in the architecture of the building and broke into a flat in the Schloss belonging to a forestry principal.
 Inside the flat the trio obtained escape material such as disguises, maps and a compass.
-After sourcing the escape resources, they carefully crafted an escape that involved the gate security of the castle, with the eventual aim being after escaping the castle, to break into Kassel airfield and then fly to Basle on a stolen aircraft.
-After carefully planning and waiting many weeks for the conditions to be just right, on 3 September 1941 the trio, brazenly walked across the moat bridge.
+After sourcing the escape resources, they carefully crafted an escape that involved the gate security of the castle, with the eventual aim being after escaping the castle, to break into Kassel airfield and then fly to Basel on a stolen aircraft.
+After carefully planning and waiting many weeks for the conditions to be just right, on 3 September 1941, the trio brazenly walked across the moat bridge.
 The three POWs simply walked out of the camp posing as a German officer (Tunstall) and two doctors (Bruce and Newborn) of a Swiss Red Cross inspection team.
 Upon reaching the bottom of the hill outside the castle's grounds, they quickly removed their Swiss Commission disguises and then made their way to Kassel, a strong Nazi military centre, dressed as Luftwaffe airmen, aiming to steal a plane.

 Eventually, after a turn of unfortunate events, they were forced to change their plans and the three decided to march onwards towards the Belgium border.
 After ten days on the run, they were recaptured by an off-duty guard.
 Following their capture, Bruce, Newborn and Tunstall were interrogated by the Gestapo and sentenced to 53 days in solitude.
 The escape and the fact that Bruce defied his solitary confinement would put Bruce in serious legal peril with the German military authorities.

 Solitary confinement

 After being recaptured following the Swiss Red Cross Commission escape, they were then sent back to Spangenberg.
 Hauptmann Schmidt was incensed at the audacity of the escape.
 The three were each held to a long period in solitary confinement.
 Bruce received 53 days in solitude for the Spangenberg Castle escape, which was longer than the Geneva convention suggested.
-In Spangenberg they were not sentenced for their escape but held in preventative arrest.
+In Spangenberg, they were not sentenced for their escape but held in preventative arrest.
 The Senior British Officer also complained that according to the Geneva convention guidelines, the exercise yard in Spangenberg was too small, and they needed to be moved to another camp.